-- 2.7 Local Plans must be prepared with the objective of contributing to the achievement of sustainable development.
-They should be based on a proportionate evidence base which includes adequate, up-to-date and relevant evidence about the economic, social and environmental characteristics and prospects of the area. - 2.8 All of the Development Plan Documents and SPDs which the Council intends to update must also be: - (a) consistent with national planning policies (unless there is a robust reason for why Harrow requires any variation to those policies); - (b) in general conformity with the Mayor's adopted London Plan; and - (c) must conform with the Spatial Strategy within the Plan. - 2.9 The Council is required to identify a clear chain of conformity between documents.
-The Mayor provides an opinion as to the general conformity of Harrow's Local Plan with the London Plan, which is currently found to be in conformity.
-The Mayor of London published a completely new draft London Plan in December 2017, with a view to adopting (publishing) a final version in Spring 2020, once it has been through an Examination in Public by the Planning Inspectorate.
-The Council intends to update its Local Plan in response to the draft London Plan to ensure continued conformity. - 2.10 As noted above, there are two types of Local Development Documents: Development Plan Documents (DPDs) and Supplementary Planning Documents (SPDs).
+2.6 Local Plans must be prepared with the objective of contributing to the achievement of sustainable development.
+They should be based on a proportionate evidence base which includes adequate, up-to-date and relevant evidence about the economic, social and environmental characteristics and prospects of the area.

+- 2.7 All of the Development Plan Documents and SPDs which the Council intends to update must also be: - (a) consistent with national planning policies (unless there is a robust reason for why Harrow requires any variation to those policies); - (b) in general conformity with the Mayor's adopted London Plan; and - (c) must conform with the Spatial Strategy within the Plan. - 2.8 The Council is required to identify a clear chain of conformity between documents.
+The Mayor provides an opinion as to the general conformity of any proposed Local Plan with the London Plan.
+This opinion will for part of the examination of any submitted Local Plan document. - 2.9 As noted above, there are two types of Local Development Documents: Development Plan Documents (DPDs) and Supplementary Planning Documents (SPDs).
 The plan making process for each is outlined below.